fluxninja/aperture/docs/content/get-started/setting-up-application/manual-control-points.md

 <!-- vale on -->

 Let's create a feature control point manually in java code.
-To begin with, you need to configure Aperture Java SDK for your application.
+To begin with, you need to configure the Aperture Java SDK for your application.
 You can configure Aperture SDK as follows:

 ```java